Spring Mills High School

-Spring Mills High School is the fourth high school in the Berkeley County, West Virginia school system, which opened in fall of 2013.
+Spring Mills High School is a high school in Spring Mills, West Virginia.
+The school welcomed its inaugural class in the Fall of 2013.

+History

+The school was officially dedicated by officials including West Virginia governor Earl Ray Tomblin on August 7, 2013.
+Spring Mills was the largest high school built in West Virginia with state funds.
 On opening, the student body was formed from about one-half of the student body of each of Martinsburg High School and Hedgesville High School, which had become overcrowded.
-The current principal is Mark Salfia.

-The school was officially dedicated by officials including West Virginia governor Earl Ray Tomblin on August 7, 2013.
+On July 1, 2019, Jason Kamlowsky, was put in charge of the school's principal, replacing Robert Myers, who was principal for two years.
+Kamlowsky was replaced with Mark Salifa on July 1, 2022.

+Campus

+The school is 250000 sqft, and features a 750-seat auditorium.

 Mascot

-The school's mascot is the Cardinals and its colors are cardinal red, white, and navy blue.
+The school's mascot is a Northern Cardinal, nicknamed "Big Red".
+The colors of the school are red, white, and navy blue.

-Orchestra Program
+Orchestra program

 Spring Mills High is unique in Berkeley County by having an orchestra program.
 It is home to the Spring Mills High School String Orchestra.
 Each year, members of the orchestra travel to West Virginia University in Morgantown to participate in the WVU Honors Orchestra.